fss1/ntp_checker/README.md

 The script will use curl to make http inserts to InfluxDB so curl must be present.

-In Grafana, edit the Data Source to be Type InfluxDB 0.9.x, url http://localhost:8086, influxDB Details Database, timewatch etc.
+In Grafana, edit the Data Source to be Type InfluxDB 0.9.x; as this is running on the same host, Http settings are url http://localhost:8086
+Data source name is used by the dashboards to idenify the database, effectively an alias.
+For example, Name: influxdb_timewatch, Database  timewatch, User admin.
 ADD ROW -> Add Panel -> Graph  with multiple lines such as 'SELECT mean(value) FROM ntp_offset WHERE server=ip_of_server GROUP BY time($interval) server

 #### NTP offset for Singlestat